Enforcement of Foreign Arbitral Awards in Four Key Latin American Jurisdictions

 The requirements of the New York Convention and the BAA include the presentation of the duly authenticated original award by the requesting party, or a duly certified copy of the same and the original agreement of the parties, to submit the dispute to arbitration (together with a sworn translation of any foreign documents into Portuguese).

 The Code of Civil Procedure, the New York Convention and the BAA also set out the basis on which recognition of the award may be refused by the STJ:

 - if the agreement containing the arbitration clause is not valid;

-- if the party against whom the award is invoked was not given proper notice of the appointment of the arbitrator or of the arbitration proceeding, or was otherwise unable to present his or her case;
+- if the party against whom the award is invoked was not given proper notice of the appointment of the arbitrator or of the arbitration proceeding, or was otherwise unable to present his case;

 - if the award exceeds the limits of the arbitral jurisdiction – extra petita and ultra petita awards;